jcrayz/OS-Regression-Testing/README.md

 #### 2. From the Command Line

-cd to where regrOS is installed on your machine.
-Once at the command line, execute `python -m allamericanregress --execute-tests` to execute all registered tests.
+See [Command Line](#command-line) to navigate the command prompt to the proper directory.
+Once at the command line, execute `regrOS.lnk --execute-tests` to execute all registered tests.

 ## Delete Registered Test Suite